UCL/MPHY0026/doc/tracking/optical.rst

 The system components of an optical tracking system are:

 * One or multiple cameras: The camera capture range defines the tracking volume where the markers can move and be tracked
-* A system unit which may be comprised of other units (for infra-red-based systems only): The system units performs all the processing of the images captures by the camera and provides the 3D position of the markers.
+* A system unit: The system units performs all the processing of the images captures by the camera and provides the 3D position of the markers.
 * Markers: Will be fixed to the tools that need to be tracked.
-Each tool must have a different marker.
+Each tool must have a uniquely identifiable marker
 * A computer: Takes the processed tracked data from the system unit in order to provide assistance to the surgical procedure.

 The following picture show how the different components are connected.